-The procedure for print and export and the meaning of the function keys corresponds to the print & export method step.
+The procedure for printing and exporting and the meaning of the function keys corresponds to the print & export method step.

 7.1.2 General method parameters

 - ► In the right column, select the parameter group for which you would like to edit parameters. - ▶ Confirm with enter.